 Living Expenses: In some cases, living expenses can also be covered for the prospective birth parent.
 Living expenses could include things like housing costs and groceries for the potential birth parent.
 The amount of living expenses depends on the birth parent’s unique situation and the laws of the state they live in.
 This can change the total price to adopt a child.

 What You Should Look for When Learning About Adoption Agency Fees

 There shouldn’t be any hesitation from a professional when you ask about adoption agency fees.
 The first thing to look for from them is honesty.

 Half-answers, estimates that are significantly lower than average and vague responses are not good signs.
 Being aware of the price of adoption and all of the adoption fees involved is crucial for a hopeful adoptive family preparing for the adoption process.

 At American Adoptions, you’ll always get an honest answer.
 We are committed to complete transparency when it comes to our adoption agency fees and the other adoption expenses you can expect during the process.

 Another thing to look for in an adoption agency is how they handle adoption disruptions.
 While disruptions don’t happen to most families, it is always a possibility.
 Because disruptions often happen later in the process, a good amount of adoption expenses may already be paid when a family experiences a disruption.
 What happens to that money?

 Many agencies have a “rollover” policy, which means they will roll those adoption expenses over toward the next adoption opportunity.
-While this is better than nothing, it means you are locked in with that agency.
+In plain English, this means that the agency keeps your money.
 If you would like to work with a different agency, or if you want to step away from adoption to recover emotionally from the loss of the disruption, you will not be able to get your funds back.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.